jramapuram/BYOL/README.md

 ## FP16 support

-If you have GPUs that work well with FP16 you can try the `--half` flag.
+If you have GPUs that works well with FP16, you can try the `--half` flag.
-This will allow faster training with larger batch sizes (~100 w/12Gb GPU memory).
+This will allow faster training with larger batch sizes (~95 with a 12Gb GPU memory).
 If training doesn't work well try chaning the [AMP optimization](https://nvidia.github.io/apex/amp.html#opt-levels) level [here](https://github.com/jramapuram/SimCLR/blob/master/main.py#L590).

 ## IO bound / Slow data processing?

 Try increasing `--workers-per-replica` for dataloading or placing your dataset on a drive with larger IOPS.
 Optionally, you can also try to use the [Nvidia DALI](https://github.com/NVIDIA/DALI) image loading backend by specifying `--task=dali_multi_augment_image_folder`.
+However, the latter is missing the grayscale and gaussian blur augmentations, so model  performance might be degraded.

 ## Citation